Comprehensive lung cancer care in Wichita

-There are two types of lung cancer, non-small cell and small cell.
+There are two types of lung cancer:

 The signs and symptoms of lung cancer can take years to develop and may not appear until the disease is advanced.

-Symptoms of lung cancerin the chest:
+Symptoms of lung cancer in the chest include:

 - Coughing, especially if it persists or becomes intense